survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 ![Separate app and vendor bundles](images/bundle_01.png)

-`CommonsChunkPlugin` is a webpack plugin that allows us to alter this default behavior so that we can get the bundles we might expect.
+`CommonsChunkPlugin` is a webpack plugin that allows us to alter this default behavior.

 W> This step can fail on Windows due to letter casing.
 Instead of `c:\` you may need to force your terminal to read `C:\`.
 There’s more information in the [related webpack issue](https://github.com/webpack/webpack/issues/2362).